tucksravin/incidental-fox-productivity/README.md

-convert all dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns get rid of unexpected width/height attr error from console unify all fetch method syntax add ability to complete tasks add ability to start/change times make nav for all options maybe delay the slide in a touch so everything is generally already loaded in let chunks know if they're a todoist chunk or toggl chunk fix lag on update for times, can probably manually update the store in the dom without pinging server if I give all the todoist methods access dynamically limit what times you can set fetch error
+convert all dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns unify all fetch method syntax make nav for all options maybe delay the slide in a touch so everything is generally already loaded in let chunks know if they're a todoist chunk or toggl chunk fix lag on update for times and all other methods, can probably manually update the store in the dom without pinging server if I give all the todoist methods access to the stores dynamically limit what times you can set fetch console error

 ### features for later

+method to add a task
 full edit box for tasks
+hide/customize scrollbars
 add animations and transtions within pages have time input check if there's overlap set up the full width versions of the toggl v todoist view